rs-station/careless-examples/PYPTRX.md

 However, with a relatively recent NVIDIA GPU it will take just a few minutes.
 Once it is completed, the output files will appear in the `merge/` directory.
 The output will begin with the base filename supplied as the last argument to careless.
-There will be three files for each input mtz.

 - pyp_0.mtz - merged data from the first mtz (off.mtz)
 - pyp_1.mtz - merged data from the second mtz (2ms.mtz)
-- pyp_half1_0.mtz - merged data from the first mtz and first half data set
-- pyp_half1_1.mtz - merged data from the second mtz and first half data set
-- pyp_half2_0.mtz - merged data from the first mtz and second half data set
-- pyp_half2_1.mtz - merged data from the second mtz and second half data set
-- pyp_losses.npy  - loss function values for the full data set
-- pyp_half1_losses.mtz - loss function values for the first half data set
-- pyp_half2_losses.mtz - loss function values for the second half data set

 To make a difference map from these data, we first need to refine the dark data.